thomasbennett/localbnd/wp-content/plugins/relevanssi/readme.txt

 * Mohib Ebrahim for relentless bug hunting.

 == Changelog ==

+= 2.9.9 =
+* Removed warnings about undefined functions and missing $wpdb.
+* Fixed a bug that removed 'à' from search terms.
+* Phrases are recognized from custom field searches.

 = 2.9.8 =
 * Support for s2member membership plugin.
 Search won't show posts that the current user isn't allowed to see.